 1. Greenwich has Low Property Taxes

-One of the main reasons why we moved to Greenwich is the low property taxes.
+One of the main reasons why I moved to Greenwich is the low property taxes.
 Greenwich has one of the lowest property taxes in Fairfield County.
-Plus if you compare Greenwich property taxes to neighboring Westchester County, you will be amazed at how low Greenwich property taxes are!

 Want to know how Connecticut Property Taxes are calculated?
 Check out our article: How to Calculate Property Taxes in Greenwich.